GilbertQue/Fabric/README.md

 **"Blog - Create warehouse with Service Principal"** Has the code on how to create a Warehouse using a service principle account.

+**"Blog - Get All Entra ID Groups and Users and Licenses"** This gets all the Groups, Users and User licenses in your Tenant.